Art of Living Foundation: Volunteer For a Better India

 In May 2013, 1,634 volunteers distributed medicines worth Rs.
 2.2 million under the guidance of 262 doctors to over 20,000 slum dwellers in Delhi through 108 free health camps organized in collaboration with the Indian Medical Association.

 In September 2013, the 'I vote for better India' initiative was launched to increase awareness of the importance of voting as a responsibility towards the nation.

-Controversies

 Settlement with anonymous bloggers

 In 2010, Art of Living sued two anonymous bloggers for defamation, trade libel, copyright infringement and disclosing trade secrets.
 The two claimed to be former teachers/followers of Art of Living and had written posts critical of the foundation.
 The Foundation's request to unmask the bloggers' identities was denied, and the judge allowed only the trade secrets claim to go to trial.

 In a 2012 settlement, the bloggers agreed to freeze their existing blogs with no restriction on starting up new blogs critical of Art of Living.